Rojina99/Rojina99.github.io/_posts/2018-12-24-Introduction.md

 date: 2018-12-24
 tags: [machine learning, data science, neural network, experience]
 header:
+  image: "/images/Introduction/Introduction.jpg"
+  image: "/images/Introduction/Introduction1.jpg"
+  image: "/images/Introduction/Introduction2.jpg"
-  image: "/images/perceptron/a.jpg"
+  image: "/images/Introduction/Introduction3.jpg"
 excerpt: "Machine Learning, Data Science"
 mathjax: "true"
 ---

 This has long been overdue.
 I always wanted to share my experiences I have gained in last three years.
 I thought this might be helpful for anybody who is willing to step into the field of Machine Learning.

 I had so many obstacles when I started; as lack of enough materials in the internet, lack of understanding of where to start for preparing a Machine Learning project.
 The field has grown immensely from the time I have started.
 But I know there are still many beginners who want to step into the this field but are hesitating due to lack of proper understanding of the field.